 You also have the right to understand.
 I often face people saying “I’m not technical”.
 That’s precisely the point!
 If you don’t get what the architect or developer says – ask for an explanation.
 And again.
 And again, if it’s still necessary.

-The expert is indeed accountable for explaining stuff in a way customer will understand, right?
-Be sure you know how exactly the application or the system you ordered works.
-That’s you, who will be using it till the world ends!
+The expert is indeed accountable for explaining stuff in a way the customer will understand, right?
+Be sure you know exactly how the application or the system you ordered works.
+It’s you who will be using it till the world ends!
 Not me 🙂

-6. Get deliverables that you paid for, set up a process
+6. Get the deliverables that you paid for, set up a process

 This is my recent discovery.
 We are now developing an extensive system previously created by another vendor.
 What a surprise it was when we discovered that we don’t have a key for generating the DLLs.
 The previous provider gave the customer a source code, but with no keys, you get it?

 Let me ask you a question.
 Can you spend from 20% up to 80% of your budget for the project variances?
-When estimating a project in T&M mode, we don’t assume any risk buffers, etc. We often give a simple estimation in hours, but it requires budgeting flexibility on the customer side.
-So, if you have a goal of spending project money – you will probably do better with Fix Price contract.
+When estimating a project in a T&M mode, we don’t assume any risk buffers, etc. We often give a simple estimation of hours, but it requires budgeting flexibility on the customer side.
+So, if you have a goal of spending project money – you will probably do better with a Fixed Price contract.
 But if you can budget with flexibility – go for T&M.

-Ask for working application every month and test it – this way you’ll get your product quicker and cheaper.
-You will also be able to introduce changes more often and finish the project as swiftly as you get your satisfying solution.
+Ask for a working application every month and test it – this way you’ll get your product quicker and cheaper.
+You will also be able to introduce changes more often and finish the project as soon as you get your satisfying solution.

-In the end, I will put the three “ifs” for you… Ready?
+At the end, I will put an “if” for you… Ready?

 If, after reading this insightful piece, you are interested in scoping your applications – we can become your partner and create them for you through User Design Thinking.
-Just get in touch to see what we can do for you.
+To see what we can do for you, just < get in touch >